slipperyseal/jetpack/README.md

 Or in the case of `Monty On The Run` we know that data starts at `$8400`, so we override that manually.

 Writes to “zero page” (the first 256 bytes of RAM) are handled as a special case.
-Reads and write addresses to zero page are tracked to narrow its memory requirements.
+Reads and write addresses to zero page are tracked to narrow memory requirements.
 There are indirect pointer instructions that allow placing pointers in zero page addresses.
 Often code will only use a small section of zero page for storing these indirect pointers.

 Another optimisation is to flatten indirect jumps.
-If a branch or jump simply points to another jump, the jump path is searched for its destination, and that location is substituted in the first jump.
-This technique already eliminates a small code block from the start of `Monty On The Run` and optimises several branch instructions.
+If a branch or jump simply points to another jump, the jump path is searched for its final destination, and that location is substituted in the first branch or jump.
+Its more common than you think.
+Jump tables and where short range branches need to travel further, a branch to a long range jump is often used.
+This flattening technique already eliminates a small code block  from the start of `Monty On The Run` and optimises several branch instructions.

 As another dimension to this challenge, 6502 code would often be self-modifying.
 Code would swap out instructions or modify immediate instruction parameters which will be statically compiled for the AVR.